skarlekar/fargate-patterns/README.md

 ## What is AWS Fargate?
 Making software behave predictably in different environments where it is deployed during the lifecycle of an application is one of the biggest challenges of development.
-Unexpected behaviors due to even subtle differences in system s Containers were invented to solve this problem
+Subtle differences in system software  even on same operating systems where the developers have no control can cause unexpected behaviors Containers were invented to solve this problem

 Put simply, **AWS Fargate** is a managed, compute engine provided by AWS to run your containers without having to worry about managing a cluster of servers.
 You don't have to choose server types, upgrade or patch servers or optimize container packing on your clusters.